A Former Colorectal Cancer Patient’s Introduction

 Now I was asking now what, where to now?
 Being obviously new at this, we “my wife and I” were being directed from one appointment to another over the next week to ten days.
 We worked our way through CT scans, and an extensive MRI.
 There were blood tests done etc.

-We were basically at the mercy of the doctors and their staffs.
-This was a very difficult period of time, as we were trying to find out, where, and how extensive did I have the dreaded C word.
+We were basically at the mercy of the doctors and their staff.
+This was a very difficult period of time, as we were trying to find out, where, and how extensively did I have the dreaded C word.

 The Colon Cancer Treatment Plan

 Here is what I went through over the next 11 months of my life.
 I had planned out 27 treatments of radiation with Chemo being administered by pills during the radiation sessions.
 Then after that 5 1/2 weeks of time, we shut down for healing for a little over 60 days.